2022 changes to the building regulations for extensions (Part L)

 These will have an impact on previously ‘normal constructions’ For example a basic brick lean-to extension could have had the following construction thicknesses pre July 2022:

 Roof: Artificial slates, battens, breather membrane with 120mm rigid insulation between and 25mm under the rafters of 150mm deep.
 Previously compliant at 0.18W/m²K.

 Now the same construction would require 50mm insulation below the rafters rather than 25mm to achieve 0.15W/m²K.

 Brick cavity wall: Brick outer leaf, 50mm clear cavity, 50mm rigid insulation, 100mm standard grade block, wet plaster finish.
 Previously compliant at 0.26W/m²K.

 Now the same construction would require a minimum 90mm of the same insulation, therefore installed in a min 140mm cavity width.

 The increases of 25-50mm here and there may seem trivial on spacious sites, but the industry will need to take note to avoid being caught out in the details and costs.
-(For example longer wall ties will be needed, window sills, insulation thicknesses, concrete foundations will all also have knock-on increases.)
+(For example longer wall ties will be needed, window sills, insulation thicknesses, concrete foundations will all also have knock-on cost increases.)